 I struggled with making goals specific and measurable until I discovered a simple formula at this Small Business Success website.
 “I will (goal + performance measure) BY (specific actions).”
 Here is an example of how it works:

 - When?
 How often?
 How much?
 How many?
 (Every morning I will do aerobic exercise that will increase my heart to 155 beats per minute for 30 minutes) Note: for information on how to calculate your own target heart rate zone, visit MissouriFamilies.org

 - Measured by (heart rate monitor, mark calendar)

 Some goals are downright difficult measure.
 If you want to be a better parent, how do you measure that?
 It can be helpful to do some research.
 What actions are most likely to get you closer to your goal?
 What do good parents do?
 Or look at parents who do not excel at it and turn it around to do the opposite.
 Use a rating scale to measure abstract values.
-See printable charts to track progress on goals at the Sticky Wiki.
+See printable charts and a goal master list to track progress on goals.
 See also Making Goals SMART.